 (1) General.
-A multiple award is an award of an indefinite quantity contract for one or more similar supplies or services to more than one bidder or offeror when the hospital is obligated to order all of its actual requirements for the specified supplies or services from those contractors.
-The obligation to order the hospital's actual requirements is limited by the provisions of the Uniform Commercial Code of Guam, \$2306(1).
-(See end of \$16322(j)(3) for Code quotation.)
+A multiple award is an award of an indefinite quantity contract for one or more similar supplies or services to more than one bidder or offeror when the territory is obligated to order all of its actual requirements for the specified supplies or services from those contractors.
+The obligation to order the territory's actual requirements is limited by the provisions of Uniform Commercial Code of Guam, §2306(1).
+(See end of Subsection 3119(i)(3) for Code quotation.)

 (2) Limitations on Use.
-A multiple award may be made when award to two or more bidders or offerors for similar products is necessary for adequate delivery, service or product compatibility.
-Any multiple award shall be made in accordance with the provisions of §16309 (Competitive Sealed Bidding), §16311 (Small Purchases), or §16313 (Emergency Procurement), as applicable.
-Multiple awards shall not be made when a single award will meet the hospital's needs without sacrifice of economy or service.
+A multiple award may be made when award to two or more bidders or offerors for similar products is necessary for adequate delivery, service, or product compatibility.
+Any multiple award shall be made in accordance with the provisions of Section 3109 (Competitive Sealed Bidding).
+Section 3110 (Competitive Sealed proposals).
+Section 3111 (Small Purchases), and Section 3113 (Emergency Procurement), as applicable.
+Multiple awards shall no be made when a single award will meet the territory's needs without sacrifice of economy or service.
 Awards shall not be made for the purpose of dividing the business, making available product or supplier selection to allow for user preference unrelated to utility or economy, or avoiding the resolution of tie bids.
-Any such awards shall be limited to the least number of suppliers necessary to meet the valid requirements of using departments.
+Any such awards shall be limited to the least number of suppliers necessary to meet the valid requirements of using agencies.